-RI 1 USED: GRI 1: Foundation 2021 PPLICABLE GRI SECTOR ST Applicable GRI Sector Standard not available GRI 2: GENERAL DISCLOSU GRI DISCLOSURE CONTENT INDICATOR LOCATION 2-1 Organizational details About us - Pages 06, 07, 08 2-2 Entities included in the organization's sustainability reporting DO NOT APPLY 2-3 Reporting period, frequency and contact point About this report - Page 07 2-4 Restatements of information DO NOT APPLY 2-5 External assurance About this report - Page 06 Activities: About us - pages 06, 07, 08 2-6 Activities, value chain and other business relationships Value Chain: Our vision: creating the value chain of marine minerals - pag 12, 13,14,15 2-7 Employees Our people - Page 15 2-8 Workers who are not employees Our people - Page 15 2-9 Governance structure and composition Governance - Page 18 2-10 Nomination and selection of the highest governance body Governance - Page 18 2-11 Chair of the highest governance body Governance - Page 18 Role of the highest governance body in overseeing the Governance - Page 18 2-12 management of impacts 2-13 Delegation of responsibility for managing impacts Governance - Page 18 2-14 Role of the highest governance body in sustainability reporting Governance - Page 19 2-15 Conflicts of interest Governance - Page 19 2-16 Communication of critical concerns Governance - Page 19 2-17 Collective knowledge of the highest governance body Governance - Page 20 2-18 Evaluation of the performance of the highest governance body The company has not yet performed an evaluation.
-The process will be outlined in an upcoming report.
-2-19 Remuneration policies Governance - Page 20 2-19 Process to determine remuneration Governance - Page 20 2-20 Statement on sustainable development strategy Sustainable development - Pages 08,09 Policy commitments Policy commitments - Page 21 2-23 2-24 Embedding policy commitments , , • Page 22 2-25 Processes to remediate negative impacts Policy commitments - Page 23 2-26 Mechanisms for seeking advice and raising concerns Policy commitments - Page 23 2-27 Compliance with laws and regulations No non-compliance with laws and regulations during the reporting period 2-28 Membership associations No membership associations 2-29 Approach to stakeholder engagement Stakeholders - Page 11 2-30 Collective bargaining agreements DO NOT APPLY GRI 3: MATERIAL TOPIC S 2021 3-1 Process to determine material topics Material topics - page 23 3-2 List of materil topics Material topics - page 24 3-3 Management of material topics From page 24 to 45
+GRI CONTENT INDE X STATEMENT OF USE: Green Minerals has reported in accordance with the GRI Standards for the period from 1 January to 31 December 2024.
+GRI 1 USED: GRI 1: Foundation 2021 APPLICABLE GRI SECTOR S STANDARD: Applicable GRI Sector Standard not available GRI 2: GENERAL DISCLOSU IRES 2021 GRI DISCLOSURE CONTENT INDICATOR LOCATION 2-1 Organizational details About us - Pages 06, 07, 08 2-2 Entities included in the organization's sustainability reporting DO NOT APPLY 2-3 Reporting period, frequency and contact point About this report - Page 07 2-4 Restatements of information DO NOT APPLY 2-5 External assurance About this report - Page 06 Activities: About us - pages 06, 07, 08 2-6 Activities, value chain and other business relationships Value Chain: Our vision: creating the value chain of marine minerals - pages 2.7 12, 13,14,15 2-7 Employees Our people - Page 15 2-8 Workers who are not employees DO NOT APPLY 2-9 Governance structure and composition Governance - Page 18 2-10 Nomination and selection of the highest governance body Governance - Page 18 2-11 Chair of the highest governance body Role of the highest governance body in overseeing the Governance - Page 18 2-12 management of impacts Governance - Page 18 2-13 Delegation of responsibility for managing impacts Governance - Page 18 2-14 Role of the highest governance body in sustainability reporting Governance - Page 19 2-15 Conflicts of interest Governance - Page 19 2-16 Communication of critical concerns Governance - Page 19 2-17 Collective knowledge of the highest governance body Governance - Page 20 Evaluation of the performance of the highest governance body The company has not yet performed an evaluation.
+The process will be 2-18 Evaluation of the performance of the highest governance body outlined in an upcoming report.
+2-19 Remuneration policies Governance - Page 20 2-20 Process to determine remuneration Governance - Page 20 2-22 Statement on sustainable development strategy Sustainable development - Pages 08,09 2-23 Policy commitments Policy commitments - Page 21 2-24 Embedding policy commitments Policy commitments - Page 22 2-25 Processes to remediate negative impacts Policy commitments - Page 23 2-26 Mechanisms for seeking advice and raising concerns Policy commitments - Page 23 2-27 Compliance with laws and regulations No non-compliance with laws and regulations during the reporting period 2-28 Membership associations No membership associations 2-29 Approach to stakeholder engagement Stakeholders - Page 11 2-30 Collective bargaining agreements DO NOT APPLY GRI 3: MATERIAL TOPIC \$ 2021 3-1 Process to determine material topics Material topics - page 23 3-2 List of materil topics Material topics - page 24 3-3 Management of material topics From page 24 to 45 - Fr2=